hyperhq/docs.hyper.sh-hyper/Feature/container/func.md

     - Minimal ops overhead
 - Docker centric
 	- Deploy your function in Docker image
-	- Any language, any libs, any deps
+	- Any language, any libraries, any dependencies
 - Secure Container Runtime
 	- VM-like isolation
 	- New container instance for each function call
-	- Run as long as you wish
+	- Run functions for as long as you wish

 ## How it works

-1. Hyper Func uses the popular Docker images as the format to deploy functions.
-Baking the code, dependencies, data into Docker images, and then register the images to create functions.
+1. Hyper Func uses straight Docker images as the underlying format to deploy functions.
+Code, dependencies and data are baked into Docker images and then uploaded to any popular container registry.
+From there you can launch functions with the runtime of your choosing.
-2. Upon calling, a new container will be launched from the function image.
-The HTTP request payload is passed to the container STDIN as the function input.
-A new call ID will be returned, which can be used to retrieve the output later.
+2. Upon launch a new container is started with the selected function image.
+The HTTP request payload is passed to the container STDIN as input to the function and a call ID is returned so you can retrieve output later.
-3. The max concurrent function calls a user could execute at a given time is subject to the user's quota.
-When the max concurrency is reached, new calls will be queued to wait for slots.
+3. The maximum number of concurrent functions is subject to the user's quota, which can be upgraded on request.
+When the quota limit is reached subsequent functions are queued until a slot becomes available.
-4. The queued calls are processed in the ***First-In-First-Out*** manner.
-However we cannot guarantee the function execution will be finished in such order.
+4. Queued functions are processed in a **First-In-First-Out** order.
+We cannot however guarantee that the functions will terminate in this order however.
-5. Hyper Func maintains a 50MB cache for each function (**not call**).
-The cache is used to store the STDOUT of **finished** function calls.
-These data need to be fetched by `hyper func get`, and then will be removed once be fetched.
-Otherwise the cache will be rotated once full.
+5. Hyper Func maintains a 50MB cache for each individual function. (**Not per function call**).
+This cache is used to store the STDOUT of **finished** function calls.
+This data therefore needs to be fetched regularly using `hyper func get`.
+Once the 50MB limit is reached the cache will be rotated.
-6. Hyper Func maintains a 50MB cache for logs of each function.
-These data need to be fetched by `hyper func logs`.
-Otherwise the cache will be rotated once full.
+6. Hyper Func maintains a 50MB cache for the logs of each function.
+This data needs to be fetched using `hyper func logs`.
+Once the cache is full the logs will be rotated.
-7. For each function call, the max data size of STDIN and STDOUT is 5MB.
+7. For each function call, the maximum size of data flowing through STDIN and STDOUT is limited to 5MB.
-8. The headers of HTTP request and the env config of function will be as the environment variable of container.
+8. The headers of the HTTP request and any environment configuration of the function will be exposed as environment variables in the host container.

 ## Usage